PencilTester-01/VulnHubBoxes/LazyAdminWriteUp/ReadMe.md

 - `Note`

 *After the Nikto and Dirb scans I see several directories of interest.
-I brefiely check them out but wanted to continue.*
+I brefiely check them out but wanted to continue.
+I did find a username on the wordpress page*

 **Marked a few to revist**
 ```